aLefred0/LSTM_Chatbot/README.md

-# NNFLDesignProject
+# NNFLDesignProject(v3)
-for text files please go to this link:https://drive.google.com/open?id=18ldlb5XPU4xCHdH3t-FoH2fEZNcmq2WI You will also have to change paths of the file in the code to wherever you download them
+for text files please go to this link:https://drive.google.com/file/d/1mLNk5o4ea-2GH5Cj1YH7ESuXfjzlYKB3/view?usp=sharing You will also have to change paths of the file in the code to wherever you download them